For Russian President Vladimir Putin, the concepts of "free Internet" and "sovereign Internet" are not mutually exclusive.

 Some speculate that Russia wants to strengthen surveillance and censorship in a similar way to China, as well as requiring all smartphones to have Russian software pre-installed.
 A further indication is in the effort that the Russian government will make to carry out also his own Wikipedia.
 Up to now it has allocated 30 million euros to collect (and perhaps manage) knowledge in its own country.

-The results will be presented to President Vladimir Putin next year.
+The findings will be presented to President Vladimir Putin next year.
 The RuNet system is expected to become fully operational in 2021.